arjunkaruvally/AUSSM/README.md

 ## Setting the environment

 To simplify setup, every required path is set using environment variables.
-Use the template in the `.env` file to configure the environment to run correctly in your system.
-Once the variables are configured, add the variables to the environment using the command `source .env`
+Use the template in the `.sample_env` file to configure the environment to run correctly in your system.
+Once the variables are configured, save in a `.env` file (this is configured to be ignored by git) add the variables to the environment using the command `source .env`

 ## Installation

 The CUDA operator makes creating a universal installation script almost impossible.
 I have thus created makefile targets for the different installation options.
-I have tested working codebase on `pytorch==2.4.0+cu12.1`.
+I have tested working on `pytorch==2.4.0+cu12.1`.
 Follow the steps below

 NOTE: Virtual environments can be finicky to work with.
 There are some torch compilations that cause issues in the build process.
-It is a faster process than a container but has a bigger chance of error.
+Follow the steps exactly.

 1. verify and set all the environment variables in the .env file `source .env`
 2. create a **fresh** virtual environment and install the pytorch and cuda version and activate it